Yandex Cloud

 Specify the required parameters to update individual categories of settings:

-• To update the list of databases available to the user, provide the updated list in the permissions parameter.
+• To edit the list of databases the user can access, provide the updated list in the permissions parameter.

 The list appears as an array of databaseName parameters.
 Each parameter contains the name of a separate database.